DevonCasey/nmf_practice/pair.md

 1. To really understand the concept of topic space, try choosing 3 topics.
 For a small subset of the documents plot it in "topic space" by creating a 3d scatterplot.
 X, Y, Z will represent a row of the W weights matrix.

-#### Extra:  Word Cloud

-Make a word cloud for each latent topic of the words contained in it.
-You can use an online service or [Vega](https://github.com/trifacta/vega/blob/master/examples/spec/wordcloud.json) -- an awesome D3 library -- and it's Python library [Vincent](http://vincent.readthedocs.org/en/latest/index.html) (with sweet IPython [bindings](http://vincent.readthedocs.org/en/latest/quickstart.html#ipython-integration)).   __Hint: Look for the `Word` method in Vincent__

 #### Extra:  Design an API